mynodebtc/mynode_docs/docs/lightning/rtl.md

   </figure>
 </center>

 After clicking the button, you will be presented with a login page.
-Use your myNode password to login.
+Use your MyNode password to login.
 Once logged in, the main RTL page will be displayed.

 ![RTL Main Page](/images/lightning/RTL/RTL_main_page_comp.png "RTL Main Page")